paragonie/paseto/docs/Rationale-V3-V4.md

   * The HKDF output in v3.local is 384 bits.
   * The HKDF output in v4.local is 448 bits.
   * Neither of these output sizes reduces the security against collisions.
+    (If they were larger than the input domain of 512 bits, that would be a blunder.)
 * A single key can be used for 2^112 PASETOs before rotation is necessary.
+  * The birthday bound for a 256-bit salt is 2^128 (for a 50% chance of a single collision occurring).
+Setting the safety threshold to 2^-32 (which is roughly a 1 in 4 billion chance) for a space of 2^256 yields 2^112.
 * The actual nonce passed to AES-CTR and XChaCha is not revealed publicly.

 ### V3 Signatures Prove Exclusive Ownership (Enhancement)